RSA Student Design Awards

 Each year we’re blown away by the creativity and ingenuity that students bring to the competition and we’re reminded of the power of design as a tool for real change.

-Working closely with partners from across a range of industries we have developed a series of eight design briefs for students to set their minds on for the 2020-21 programme.
+Working closely with partners from across a range of industries we have developed a series of compelling design briefs for students to set their minds on for the 2022-23 programme.

 Each brief puts a real world social problem in the hands of the next generation of designers - and today there is no shortage of complex and systemic challenges that desperately need creative approaches.